magma/magma/lte/gateway/docker/python-precommit/README.md

 ./precommit.py --format--diff
 ```

+Note: Python version >= 3.7 is needed to run the above precommit.py script

 ## How to add/update Python dependencies via `requirements.in`
 `requirements.in` is the file that manages most `Python` package dependencies for this Dockerfile.
 If you need to add or update dependencies in `requirements.in`, always run the following commands.